michaldivis/michaldivis.github.io/posts/2020_08_12_creating_a_shared_ef_core_database_for_wpf_and_xamarin_forms.md

+# Creating a shared EF Core database project for use in WPF and Xamarin.Forms apps
 *I could never find a good example of using a single EntityFramework Core project in both WPF and Xamarin.Forms apps, with multiple providers.
 In theory, it's dead simple, but there are a few little things you have to tinker with to make it work.
 Here's how...*

 ### The basic idea